 How to choose the right medical school

-Deciding which medical school in the UK to apply for can be a difficult decision for an international student.
-Factors such as rankings, reputation and cost all play a huge part, as well as which part of the UK to study because of the long course length.
+Deciding which of the 34 medical schools in the UK to apply for can be a difficult decision for an international student, with factors such as course type, ranking, reputation, location and cost all needing to be considered.

 - Traditional courses are taught through lectures, seminars and tutorials for the first 2 years, before students move into practical and clinical work for the following 3 years.
 For pre-clinical study, teaching covers areas such as anatomy, physiology, pharmacology and pathology and each block is taught as a separate course.
 The clinical stage will see students work at hospitals as a student doctor.

 - Integrated courses differ as lecture and seminar based work is taught alongside clinical studies of the same area, meaning you will begin clinical work from the very beginning of your programme.
 This type of course is recommended by the General Medical Council.